Make-School-Courses/BEW-2.5-Strongly-Typed-Languages/Lessons/Additional/GoConcurrencyVisualized.md

 gophers to communicate (*send ore) *to each other.
 This is where Go’s concurrency primitives come in: goroutines and channels.

-### Go routines
+### goroutines

-Go routines can be thought of as lightweight threads.
-Creating a go routine is as easy as adding *go* to the start of calling a function.
+goroutines can be thought of as lightweight threads.
+Creating a goroutine is as easy as adding *go* to the start of calling a function.
 For an example of just how easy it is, lets create two finder functions, call them using the *go* keyword, and have them print out every time they find “ore” in their mine.